Fraud Blocker ...

 Mobility Aids Grant

-For smaller but important fixes that make daily movement easier — grab rails, simpler stair-lifts, level-access showers, or fixed track hoists.
+For smaller but important fixes that make daily movement easier — grab rail, shower bench, simpler stair-lifts, level-access showers, or fixed track hoists.

 Housing Aid for Older People Grant